 Chief Planning & Development Officer & Senior Vice President

-Previous to living and working in Charlotte, Myers worked for architectural and engineering firms in Boston on projects such as: the Central Artery/Tunnel Project (‘The Big Dig’) and the MBTA’s Southwest Corridor Project (Orange Line Subway Extension) as well as various other transit and residential projects.
+Previous to living in Charlotte, Myers worked for architectural and engineering firms in Boston on projects such as: the Central Artery/Tunnel Project (‘The Big Dig’) and the MBTA’s Southwest Corridor Project (Orange Line Subway Extension) as well as various other transit and residential projects.
 She has also served as the Senior Planner for Urban Design and Area Plans with the Winston-Salem/Forsyth County Planning Board.

 Myers holds Masters’s degrees in both Architecture and City Planning from the Massachusetts Institute of Technology.
 With a major in Studio Art, she earned a Bachelor of Arts from Mount Holyoke College.